ugur-arslanalp/meubel/README.md

 ## Furniture shop page

-This is a [Next.js](https://nextjs.org/) furniture-shop website was built as graduation project.
-It shows all benefits of creating websites using Next.js framework
+This is a  furniture-shop website was built as graduation project.
+It shows all benefits of creating websites using React framework

 ### Technologies stack
 * React